jcoleman45/6300test/Project1/manual.md

 #####4.1.6 Wrong command line arguments
-Command line arguments are not missing or are in incorrect order.
+Command line arguments are missing or are in incorrect order.
 A generic error message given is

 ***`Could not start calculation: Invalid Command line arguments`***